 - Including a Share button?

-Plan ahead and know what posts you’re going to make when to stay top of mind.
+Plan ahead and know what posts you’re going to make when in order to stay top of mind.
 Up the engagement by asking your audience questions and getting them involved.
+This is also another opportunity to use influencers if you have them onboard.

-These are all valuable tools that will help people find your event.
+These are all valuable tools that will help people find your event no matter which one of the above places or points they might have seen, engaged with, or heard of it.
 Make sure you think like a consumer and choose words they would use to search.

 Do you have a database of previous attendees you can send something out to?
 Maybe even offer them a discounted or loyalty ticket.